-Professional Employer Organizations (PEOs) provide human resource services to their small business clients.
-PEOs pay wages and taxes, assume responsibility and liability for compliance with state and federal laws and regulations as well as workers’ compensation.
-PEOs also provide workers with access to 401(k) plans, health, dental and life insurance that are not typically provided by small businesses.
+Professional Employer Organizations (PEOs) provide businesses of all sizes and industries different solutions for human resources, payroll, insurance, absence management and more.
+PEOs pay wages and taxes, assume liability for compliance with state and federal laws, as well as workers’ compensation.
+PEOs can also provide employee benefits such as health, life, dental and retirement plans that may be difficult for some Ohio employers to access affordably.

 Will we be able to maintain our current benefits, like health & dental insurance and retirement plans, and stay with our preferred broker?

 Most insurance carriers will continue coverage when working with SuretyHR.
 While many PEOs offer benefits, SuretyHR does not have a “one size fits all” approach – meaning you don’t have to utilize our benefits offerings to take advantage of other savings.
 Our team would be happy to perform a review of your current plans, and we can work with your preferred broker instead of trying to replace them.

 Entering into a PEO agreement with SuretyHR should not affect an existing union contract or collective bargaining agreement, and will not make them invalid or non enforceable.

 Does my company need to keep a workers' compensation policy with the Ohio Bureau of Workers' Compensation?

 Yes.
 Your company should retain their workers’ compensation policy with the Ohio Bureau of Workers’ Compensation upon entering into a PEO contract.
 The amount of payroll reported under the company’s policy will depend on the type of PEO agreement with SuretyHR.
 If a company has all of their payroll reported under SuretyHR, the company will report $0 in payroll to the Ohio Bureau of Workers’ Compensation.